How to open a company in Dubai step by step

 Our step-by-step

-Eleven structured steps from the first call until you're operating.
+Eleven steps to set up your company, from the first call until you're operating.
 Each point with its owner and estimated timing.

 1. 01